catalystbyzoho/tutorial-zcdrive-android/content/tutorial-apps/simple-web-application/nodejs/create a project.md

 ---
 title: "Create a project"
-description: "TCreate a single-page serverless web application using Catalyst Advanced I/O Function and Catalyst Data Store that allows you to report or look up alien encounters in a city." tags : [ "Description", "Common operations", "Instance methods" ]
+description: "Create a single-page serverless web application using Catalyst Advanced I/O Function and Catalyst Data Store that allows you to report or look up alien encounters in a city." tags : [ "Description", "Common operations", "Instance methods" ]
 type: "tutorial-apps"
 layout: "single"